• Free shipping on all orders

 Can Dogs Eat Raw Duck or Duck Bones?

 While your dog might enjoy eating raw duck or duck bones, those are two things you should not feed your dog.
-Raw duck can contain pathogens like E. Coli or Salmonella, both of which can make them extremely sick.
+Raw ducks can contain pathogens like E. Coli or Salmonella, both of which can make them extremely sick.
 Raw duck is also harder for your dog to digest than cooked duck.

 Meanwhile, duck bones have lots of nutrients in them, but it’s dangerous for dogs to eat them.
 Duck bones can snap or splinter as your dog tries to chew and digest them, and these fragments can cut your dog’s mouth, tongue, intestines and throat, or cause gastro-intestinal blockages and other dangerous conditions for your pup.
 Because of this, you should never feed your dog raw duck or duck bones.